washedgram/README.md/README.md

 🧬 Building powerful solutions to computational genetics research questions at [GramLabs](https://github.com/gram-labs) for my PhD.

-👟 Playing cat-and-mouse with your favorite e-commerce solutions with ??? and wasting time on [Twitter](https://twitter.com/washedgram) when I'm bored.
+👟 Playing cat-and-mouse with your favorite e-commerce solutions and collecting clout tokens on [Twitter](https://twitter.com/washedgram) when I'm bored.

 ## idk